jfenc91/aws-lambda-python-template/README.md

 * Introduce a dockerfile that can run the build steps.
 It can be difficult to get the correct python setup on osx.
 * Add a deployment methodology.
 This project stops at uploading the lambda code at s3.
+* Switch to pytest.
+It seems more full featured.
+I am particularly a fan of: https://github.com/joeyespo/pytest-watch